linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 >![notes](icon/notes.svg)Notes:
 >   - If you are using a computer equipped with a touchscreen, long press for 1 second and release on the touchscreen.
->   - On the touchpad that supports multiple-point touch, click with two fingers to display the right-click menu.
+>   - On the touchpad, click with two fingers to display the right-click menu.
 >   - Press **Ctrl** + **M** on the keyboard to open right-click menu.

 ### Sort Files